Word Meanings - TUTOR - Book Publishers vocabulary database

 1. One who gives commands, or makes rules; specifically, the master or principal of a school; a teacher; an instructor.
 2. The head of a preceptory among the Knights Templars.
 Sir W. Scott. - MASTERSINGER

 One of a class of poets which flourished in Nuremberg and some other cities of Germany in the 15th and 16th centuries.
-They bound themselves to observe certain arbitrary laws of rhythm. - SCHOOLMISTRESS
+They bound themselves to observe certain arbitrary laws of rhythm. - MASTER

 Tutorage.
 Holinshed. - TUTORAGE